Looking for the most interesting markets in Amsterdam? Check out this list and find an interactive map at the end!

 5. Flower Market in Amsterdam

-The Netherlands is famous for its colorful tulip fields bloomy streets.
-After all, this tiny land is not only one of the biggest exporters of flowers but it also has one of the world’s largest flower gardens, the Keukenhof Gardens.
+The Netherlands is famous for its colorful tulip fields and bloomy streets.
+After all, this tiny land is not only one of the biggest exporters of flowers, but it also has one of the world’s largest flower gardens, the Keukenhof Gardens.

 With so much floral influence in its economy and culture, it doesn’t come as a surprise you can visit a flower market in Amsterdam.